tytydraco/yessleep/out/A_new_room_just_appeared_in_my_house__it_revealed_horrifying_secrets.md

 And that was when I saw something in the present-day room which differed from the magical one.
 There was writing on the wall.
 Scratched into the cream colouring, presumably with a sharp nail, were the following words:

-My name is Molly Brown.
+*My name is Molly Brown.
 I’m going to die down here.
-Terrence locked me in this room.
+Terrence locked me in this room.*

-My heart sunk, and everything suddenly made sense.
+My heart sank, and everything suddenly made sense.
 Terrence’s evasiveness.
 His wife had died down here, the captive of a sadistic tormenter, and her husband had sold the town a twisted tale of an unstable woman who ran away.
 But Molly had finally shown me the truth.

 “Ryan!”
 Kate screamed.